richardturn/forest/README.md

 * Add filtering on the fire table so this can be further filtered on items such as discovery date, cause etc.
 * Add a dashboard for each forest that will show a summary of information like number of fires through the last year, statistics on cause, this will allow the users to find statistical information easier.
+* I would also add factories and tests to the application, the reason they werent currently added was due to the way the database is currently structured, it was difficult to write factories.
+For example, Forests are technically in the fire table rather than an individual table, so the factory would have to create a full fire table.